 - Enjoy a more comfortable bite

 Many dentists treat TMJ dysfunction with some kind of a custom mouthguard that relieves pressure on your jaw.
 At Smiles by Burgess, we use a self-adjusting oral splint called the Aqualizer.
-In contrast to other kinds of mouthguards, it helps your body naturally find the right bite to relieve your TMJ pain.
+In contrast to other kinds of mouthguards, it helps your body naturally find the right bite to quickly relieve your TMJ pain.
 We may be able to treat your TMJ problem with just the Aqualizer, or we can use it to create a customized mouthguard for you.

 In addition, we may suggest: